John Fallon Field

 John Fallon Field is a 2,500-seat multi-purpose field in Albany, New York.
 It is home to the University at Albany ("UAlbany") Men's and Women's Great Danes lacrosse teams.
 The field opened in 2005, as UAlbany's lacrosse program has grown into one of the National power-house teams in Division I lacrosse.
 The current bleachers opened prior to the 2008–09 school year as temporary bleachers were used the previous seasons.

-John Fallon Field is located east of "The Bubble" and the Physical Education building.
-The field has hosted the 2002, 2003 and 2007 America East Conference men's lacrosse championship in which the Great Danes earned two of their four NCAA Men's Lacrosse Championship bids (as of 2008).
-It also the venue for the women's lacrosse team, who have yet to earn the top seed and host their tournament, but have hosted the Gary Gait coached Syracuse Orange women's lacrosse team in 2008.
+John Fallon Field is located east of the Physical Education building.
+The field has hosted the 2002, 2003, 2007, and 2015 America East Conference men's lacrosse championship in which the Great Danes earned three of their 13 NCAA Men's Lacrosse Championship bids (as of 2026).
+It also the venue for the women's lacrosse team, who has hosted the tournament at neighboring Bob Ford Field.
+John Fallon Field has also hosted the Gary Gait coached Syracuse Orange women's lacrosse team in 2008.

 On June 12, 2010 hosted the Chicago Machine the Long Island Lizards there in a Major League Lacrosse game.